General Purchasing Terms & Conditions

 - In the event of delayed delivery, we are fully entitled to assert other statutory rights, including the right to withdraw from the contract and to claim for damages in lieu of performance in the event of non-performance within a reasonable grace period.

-- In the event of delivery delays, we are furthermore entitled to demand payment of a contractual penalty in the amount of 0.5 up to a maximum of 5% of the relevant order value upon prior written warning to the supplier for each week or part thereof in which delivery is delayed.
+- In the event of delivery delays, we are furthermore entitled to demand payment of a contractual penalty in the amount of 0.5 up to a maximum of 5% of the relevant net-order value upon prior written warning to the supplier for each week or part thereof in which delivery is delayed.
+Further claims for compensation for damage caused by delay shall remain unaffected.
 This contractual penalty shall be added to compensation to be paid by the supplier for any losses caused by the delay.

 - The supplier is not entitled to make partial deliveries without our prior written approval.